openforcefield/openforcefield.org/README.md

 3. Make changes and preview the site locally in your browser (see below) to make sure that your page display as intended.
 4. Commit the changes (`git commit .`) and push the repository to your branch (`git push origin <mybranch>`).
 5. Open a PR and request review.
-6. When ready, merge your PR.
-Deploying is handled by a Travis build service.
-Commits/PRs into master will trigger a new build, which can be monitored [here](https://travis-ci.org/openforcefield/openforcefield.org).
-Once built, travis will push the content to the `gh-pages` branch of `openforcefield.org`, which the website is now served from.
+6. When ready, merge your PR into the `v2` branch.
+Deployment is automatically handled by a [GitHub Action](https://github.com/openforcefield/openforcefield.org/actions) named `github pages` followed by the automated GitHub deployment to `gh-pages` branch of `openforcefield.org`, which the website is served from.

 See more detailed instructions for creating or updating content below.